Annie-Zhu1210/CASA0019_CanIWorkThere/README.md

 Then `EnhancedPeopleCounter` and `BehavioralAnalyzer` are initiated as `peopleCounter` and `behaviorAnalyzer` and the `peopleCounter.analyzeDevices` is called in loop for detecting each device for our dashboard.
 ### 3.2.5 Connectivity and Data Transmission

-Every 5 seconds, the system encapsulates the processed environmental metrics into a standardized **JSON payload** for transmission via the **MQTT protocol**.
+Every 5 seconds, the system encapsulates the processed environmental metrics into a standardised **JSON payload** for transmission via the **MQTT protocol**.

-* **NTP Temporal Synchronization**: As the ESP32 lacks a persistent internal clock, the system synchronizes with an **NTP (Network Time Protocol)** server.
+* **NTP Temporal Synchronisation**: As the ESP32 lacks a persistent internal clock, the system synchronises with an **NTP (Network Time Protocol)** server.
 This ensures that every data point is accurately timestamped (e.g., `2023-11-15 14:05:01`), allowing for the analysis of long-term environmental trends.
 * **Multidimensional Data Structure**: The telemetry package includes:
     * `sound_db`: The averaged noise level.
     * `wifi_rssi`: The network signal strength.